phoenixnap/terraform-provider-pnap/docs/index.md

 * `pricing_model` - Server pricing model.
 Currently this field should be set to HOURLY, ONE_MONTH_RESERVATION, TWELVE_MONTHS_RESERVATION, TWENTY_FOUR_MONTHS_RESERVATION or THIRTY_SIX_MONTHS_RESERVATION.
 * `network_type` - The type of network configuration for this server.
 Currently this field should be set to PUBLIC_AND_PRIVATE or PRIVATE_ONLY.
 * `rdp_allowed_ips` - List of IPs allowed for RDP access to Windows OS.
 Supported in single IP, CIDR and range format.
 When undefined, RDP is disabled.
 To allow RDP access from any IP use 0.0.0.0/0.
 Must contain at least 1 item.
+* `management_access_allowed_ips` - Define list of IPs allowed to access the Management UI.
+Supported in single IP, CIDR and range format.
+When undefined, Management UI is disabled.Must contain at least 1 item.
 * `action` - Action to perform on server.
 Allowed actions are: reboot, reset, powered-on, powered-off, shutdown.